FreshVine/Documentation-Site/src/content/api/authentication/user-generated.md

 ```

 ## Scope Limits
 The scope is not verified until your first request after registration.
 This is due to a limitation on how the fresh vine API is structured.
+It is possible that the registration will fail if the user does not have suffient privledges required for your application.

 ## Possible Issues